nacro90/omen.nvim/README.md

 ## Features

-- Copy a password file content to a register with retention
+- Copy a password file content to a register
+- Removes the register content after given retention time
 - Uses safe gpg passphrase cache
 - Never stores your passphrase in anywhere